ArundhatiApte/ResponsiveWebSockets/doc/API.md

 #### public `CompletableFuture<ByteBuffer>` sendBinaryRequest(ByteBuffer message[, int maxTimeMsToWaitResponse])

 * message - Binary message
-* maxTimeMsToWaitResponse - Count of milliseconds
+* maxTimeMsToWaitResponse - Count of milliseconds for waiting the response

 Sends awaiting response binary message.
 The recepient has the ability to send a response by overriding `onBinaryRequest` method of